Ericaceae – Heath or Heather family

 Unlike other berries, they do not have thorns or pickers of any type.
 Blueberries often grow in dense thickets making them easy to collect in quantity.
 The main differences between blueberries and huckleberries, besides the taste, are blueberries are typically borne singly on a short stem, while huckleberries are typically borne in a cluster of multiple berries similar to grapes.
 Huckleberries also typically have much less bloom on their skin.

+Blueberries are one of the only fruits native to North America.
 The various species of blueberries and huckleberries grow in a wide range of habitats from the arctic circle to the southern United States.
 All species grow in acidic soils, so they are quite abundant in bogs, under conifers, and in mountainous regions.

 The berries are most often used, but Native Americans prized the entire plant for its medicinal value.